-For example, the company has established its "Panasonic Global Competencies" (PGC)-global common guidelines for action that are based on the company's management philosophy-to clarify the leadership competencies needed for its leaders and the core competencies of all employees.
-Thus, the company is promoting behavioral change and improved practical initiatives among its leaders worldwide.
+Panasonic has established its Panasonic Global Competencies (PGC)-common global guidelines for action based on the Company's management philosophy.
+These guidelines clarify the leadership competencies needed from its leaders and the core competencies needed by all employees.
+In this way, the Company is promoting behavioral change and improved practical initiatives among its leaders worldwide.